 View the pretty Baroque and Renaissance facades to all the buildings below.
 While this may not be the tallest tower you can climb in the Czech Republic, it is the best way to see the city!

 As you climb the narrow stairs, you will pass through the bells and get a small workout.
 We were told by our guide that there are sometimes events held in the evenings inside the watch tower.
 Most recently there were local ghost stories and legends told by candle light inside the tower as well as mystery games to be solved by children for a small prize.

 We were sad we didn’t get to experience this for ourselves.
 Perhaps during our next visit, we will be able to experience an event inside the Town Hall Tower.

 Check out the Castle and Garden

-Once home to the famous Rosenberg family, famous for their flower symbol all around the city and country, the castle is another must see and one of the best things to do in Trebon Czech Republic.
+Once home to the famous Rosenberg family, famous for their flower symbol all around the city and country, the castle is one of the unmissable things to do in Trebon, Czech Republic.
 You can take a guided tour to see the elegant interior or just explore the exterior of the castle walls on your own.